 - You can also describe the rule and save it.

 You may now click on Apply changes.

 Verify the HTTP access after port-forwarding.

-From the internet user1(184.108.40.206) which is a windows box, let’s go ahead and test the HTTP access.
+From the internet host which is a Windows machine, let’s go ahead and test the HTTP access.
 As you can see we are able to access the HTTP server just fine with the pfSense public IP.

 And if you look into the IP address on the body of the site you know that it is our private IP address that we have assigned for the HTTP web server.